google/quiver-dart/README.md

 `StreamRouter` splits a Stream into mulltiple streams based on a set of predicates.

+`CountdownTimer` is a simple countdown timer that fires events in configurable increments.

 `doWhileAsync` and `reduceAsync` perform async computations on the elements of on Iterables, waiting for the computation to complete before processing the next element.